Skygazers Watch Ring Of Fire Eclipse Over Western Hemisphere - UrduPoint

 "Although the atmospheric effects of solar eclipses have been studied for over 50 years, many unanswered questions remain," said Guhathakurta.

-To study these effects, NASA was launching three rockets on Saturday from the White Sands Missile Range in New Mexico to gather data on the electric and magnetic fields, electron density and temperature.
+To study these effects, NASA planned three rocket launches on Saturday from the White Sands Missile Range in New Mexico to gather data on the electric and magnetic fields, electron density and temperature.

 A total eclipse took place in 2017 in the United States.
 After next April's total eclipse, there will not be another until 2044, while the next annular eclipse will be in 2046.